 Landmarks & Architecture

-Entrance with Audio Guide to the Windmills of Kinderdijk USD combines historic façades with modern silhouettes.
+Shuttle Boat from Porto Cristo to Cala Millor USD 34 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.